 What should you do?
 If you accept tour reservations through an intermediary, like an activity desk, read the laws and rules relating to the registration of activity desks carefully.
 Including Chapter 468M, Hawaii Revised Statutes and Chapter 16-117, Hawaii Administrative Rules.
-Information and links to the laws and rules can be found at: cca.hawaii.gov/hawaii-revised-statutes/ and cca.hawaii.gov/hawaii-administrative-rules/.
+Information and links to the laws and rules can be found at: cca.hawaii.gov/hawaii-revised-statutes/.